andres123dev/andres123dev/README.md

 	</td>
 	<td width="50%" align="center" valign="top">
 		<p>Greetings, I'm Andres, a developer from Spain.</p>
-		<p>In my profile you can see some litle projects like:</p>
+		<p>In my profile you can see some little projects like:</p>
 	</td>
 </tr>
 <tr>
 	<td colspan="2">
 		<ul>
 			<li> <a href="https://github.com/andres123dev/my-seo-analyzer/">My SEO analyzer</a>
-				<br> Script to request a HTML document, analyze his SEO, and generate a report in PDF format.
+				<br> Script to request a HTML webpage, analyze the SEO of the response and generate a report in PDF format.
 			</li>
 			<li> <a href="https://github.com/andres123dev/my-url-scraper/">My URL scraper</a>
-				<br> Console app to make a HTTP request to an URL and analyze the response interactively.
+				<br> Terminal app to make a HTTP request to an URL and analyze interactively the response.
 			</li>
 			<li> <a href="https://github.com/andres123dev/my-paint-board-vanilla/">My PaintBoard vanilla</a>
-				<br> Paint board as (local) web application.
+				<br> Paint board as local web application.
 			</li>
 		</ul>
 	</td>